Introduction

 When Are Spare Parts Used

-Understanding why people need parts is necessary before trying to grow spare parts sales.
+Understanding why people need parts is necessary before growing spare parts sales.

 There are four groups of people who need parts: